All systems nominal

 8.2 Licence Renewal

 When a licence approaches expiry, contact Intellectica AI LLC for a renewal key.
-The new key can be applied without reinstalling:
+Apply the new key to both binaries:

 8.3 Database Maintenance